 22. Single arm lever

 One arm lever is all about gripping a bar with one hand and lifting your body up in a coordinated movement.
 Your legs have to be parallel while implementing this move.

-Now when you are attempting the Manna the strength is not the only requirement and you would need flexibility to attempt this move.
+Now when you are attempting the Manna the strength is not the only requirement and you would need the flexibility to attempt this move.
 It definitely puts pressure on the shoulder area.